EagleEatApple/pyside6-imgui/README.md

 * pyimgui

 ## How to use
-The repo includes the class PySide6Renderer which inherit from QObject and ProgrammablePipelineRenderer:
+The repo includes the class PySide6Renderer which inherits from QObject and ProgrammablePipelineRenderer:
 ```python
 import imgui
 from imgui.integrations.opengl import ProgrammablePipelineRenderer